aakcay5656/basic-opencv-tutorial/README.md

 3. Specify the Template:

-    - Replace `Your İmage` with the file name of the template you want to use.
+    - Replace `Your picture` with the file name of the template you want to use.

 4. Run the Code: